 Civil society is blurring?
 Let’s remember our whys and get creative!

-Reflection from “Money, Culture and Change” - a participatory action research process on the sustainability of youth-led civil society organizations (CSOs) in Medellin, Colombia.
+Reflection from “Money, Culture and Change” - a participatory action research process on the sustainability of youth-led civil society organisations (CSOs) in Medellin, Colombia.

 By Gioel Gioacchino